 - Can we create an advantage situation as a result of a specific alignment or a specific movement?

 Teaching offensive basketball begins with spacing.
-Teaching players where they need to be on the floor gives them an opportunity to move themselves and the ball effectively into positions where they can score.
-It forces the defense to cover more area based on the individual players’ skill set and gives the offense more area to operate successfully.
+Teaching players where they need to be on the floor relative to each other gives them an opportunity to move themselves and the ball effectively into positions where they can score.
+It forces the defense to cover more of the court based on the individual players’ skill set and gives the offense more room to operate successfully.

 We can ask a few questions from the defensive side of things as well.

-- Can we affect the team’s spacing by defending players on the ball certain ways?
+- Can we affect the team’s spacing by defending players who have the ball in certain ways?

-- Can we affect the team’s spacing by defending players off the ball in certain ways?
+- Can we affect the team’s spacing by defending players who do not have the ball in certain ways?